-Aiming at addressing the above challenges, in this paper, we propose a new scheme, called Pystin (privacy-preserving spatio-textual index), for PTkSK queries over outsourced Cloud.
-The proposed Pystin scheme employs BGN homomorphic encryption [7] and novel hash bucket techniques to enable users to launch top-k LBS queries in smart cities, while preserving users' accurate location and keywords privacy against the Cloud server.
-In addition, to improve the performance, Pystin extends I3 [8], a quad-tree based spatiotextual indexing approach, which can provide efficient spatial pruning and make Pystin update efficient for spatial data [8], [9].
-Specifically, the contributions of this paper are three-fold.
+Aiming at addressing the above challenges, in this paper, we propose a new scheme, called privacy-preserving spatiotextual index (Pystin), for PTkSK queries over outsourced Cloud.
+The proposed Pystin scheme employs Boneh-Goh- Nissim (BGN) homomorphic encryption [7] and novel hash bucket techniques to enable users to launch top-k LBS queries in smart cities, while preserving users' accurate location and keywords privacy against the Cloud server.
+In addition, to improve the performance, Pystin extends I3 [8], a quad-treebased spatio-textual indexing approach, which can provide efficient spatial pruning and make Pystin update efficient for spatial data [8], [9].
+Specifically, the contributions of this paper are threefold.

-- First, we propose Pystin, a privacy-preserving top-k spatial-textual query over outsourced cloud to enable secure LBS in smart cities, where a query user's accurate location is protected by the combination of BGN homomorphic encryption [7] and hash bucket techniques, and the privacy of textual information are persevered by a one-way hash function. - Second, we integrate the quad-tree in I3 as the spatiotextual indexing [8] into Pystin, which improves the query performance in Pystin. - Third, we conduct extensive experiments against a baseline secure approach (without an index), and a nonsecure spatio-textual index, to demonstrate the scalability, efficiency and security of our proposed Pystin scheme.
+- We propose Pystin, a privacy-preserving top-k spatialtextual query over outsourced Cloud to enable secure LBS in smart cities, where a query user's accurate location is protected by the combination of BGN homomorphic encryption [7] and hash bucket techniques, and the privacy of textual information are persevered by a one-way hash function. - We integrate the quad-tree in I3 as the spatio-textual indexing [8] into Pystin, which improves the query performance in Pystin. - 3) We conduct extensive experiments against a Baseline secure approach (without an index), and a nonsecure spatio-textual index, to demonstrate the scalability, efficiency, and security of our proposed Pystin scheme.

 The remainder of this paper is organized as follows.
-In Section II, we introduce our system model, security model and design goal.
+In Section II, we introduce our system model, security model, and design goal.
 In Section III, we recall some preliminaries.
-Then, in Section IV, we present our proposed Pystin scheme, followed by security analysis and performance evaluation in Section V and Section VI, respectively.
+Then, in Section IV, we present our proposed Pystin scheme, followed by security analysis and performance evaluation in Sections V and VI, respectively.
 In Section VII, we discuss the related works.
 Finally, we draw our conclusions in Section VIII.